vicsfran/vicsfran/README.md

 I'm here to share my projects, knowledge and everything I'm learning and my experiences about the world of data.

--   ### DA/DE challenges made by technical interviews:

         Whether you're a recruiter, manager, director or colleague who works with data I hope you find what you need here and please feel free to contribute something, call me for a chat or use something from here that makes sense to you 😄

 - ✅ Data Analyst